donoso-eth/floowdy/README.md

         - MemberCredit
         - Installment
-Between the entities we have 1-1, 1 to many, and many to many relationshipps and compute 11 events for maintaining the state up to date.
+Between the entities we have 1-1, 1 to many, and many to many relationshipps and compute 31 events for maintaining the state up to date.
 For local devellopment wwe have used docker for creating a local node.
 We query the data with apollo client and uses waatchquery/uery depending of the use case

+## devs

+If you want to test locally we have a use case that create several members, request cerdits approve etc.

+you will have to:
+open 4 terminals and do the commnds sync
+1) nmp run fork to spin goerli forked hardhat node
+2) npm run run-graph-node
+3) npm run create-graph-local
+4) npm run task usecase-1
+5) ng serve (with angular of course)